ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### The backward view

-The forward view is great - but it's not practical
-- it requires knowledge of the future!
+The forward view is not practical - it requires knowledge of the future!

 The backward view approximates the forward view